jakezwang/ravebanner/README.md

 This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.

+## Deployment

+Deployment to production is automatically triggered when changes are merged into the `master` branch.
+The production website is available at [ravebanner.org](https://ravebanner.org) or [ravebanner.com](https://ravebanner.com).

 ## Build and Test Instructions

 ### Build